KiranDatta16/Business-Insights-360/README.md

 -------------

 1. Mysql Workbench for data
-2.Power BI for visualisation and dashboards.
+2. Power BI for visualisation and dashboards.
-3.Power Query for data cleaning and transformation 4.Data Analysis Expresions (DAX) for measures and calculated columns.
+3. Power Query for data cleaning and transformation
+4. Data Analysis Expresions (DAX) for measures and calculated columns.
-5.M Language to create date related columns.
+5. M Language to create date related columns.
-6.Power BI Service and gateway for report sharing.
+6. Power BI Service and gateway for report sharing.

 ----------------------------------------------------------------
 Dasbhoards: